German A1, B1 or B2 – Which language certificate do I need?

 German A1 – for beginners, easy

-German A2 – a bit more difficult, basic knowledge of the language is necessary
+German A2 - a little more difficult, basic knowledge of the language is required

-German B1 – for advanced students, you should be able to speak German well
+German B1 - for advanced learners, you should be able to speak German well

 German B2 – you must be able to speak German fluently